No Smoking (2007 film): Casting

-After the scripting was complete in 2006, Kashyap narrated the film to Shah Rukh Khan, who was keen to do the film but later would back out for unknown reasons.
-When the deal fell through Kashyap who was in bad shape at the time, as one of his films were delayed and the other stuck in production, he tried to get a hold of all the top actors, though none of them responded except for Abraham.
+After the scripting was complete in 2006, Kashyap narrated the film to Shah Rukh Khan, who was keen to do the film but would later back out for unknown reasons.
+When the deal fell through, Kashyap who was in bad shape at the time, as one of his films were delayed and the other stuck in production, he tried to get a hold of all the top actors, though none of them responded except for Abraham.
 Vishal Bhardwaj, Kashyap's friend and producer of the film recommended Saif Ali Khan, as he was part of the smoking segment in Darna Mana Hai, though Kashyap had already finalised Abraham.
-Later false reports surfaced that Saif will be appearing in a cameo, on the request of co-producer Kumar Mangat, who worked together in Omkara (2006).
+Later, false reports surfaced that Saif will be appearing in a cameo, on the request of co-producer Kumar Mangat, who worked together in Omkara (2006).

 Due to the film having a complex storyline, when Kashyap was auditioning Abraham, he read him a badly written fake script titled Lapata (Lost), which Abraham declined to.
 After which he read him the real script of No Smoking, he immediately agreed to do it.
-Initially Takia was not comfortable with the love making scenes and the clothes of the secretary (Annie), though Kashyap refused to make any changes.
+Initially, Takia was not comfortable with the love making scenes and the clothes of the secretary (Annie), though Kashyap refused to make any changes.
 There is also a scene where Abraham is seen nude from rear, this stirred up some controversy.
 Abraham who had previously quit smoking, smoked up to 90 cigarettes a day during the shooting to give the film a more believable look.
 Later when the film was complete, Abraham went for an X-ray and found his lungs were heavily damaged.

-Originally director Rajkumar Santoshi was set to make his acting debut by playing the role of the doctor, and writer Abbas Tyrewala was to play the role later given to Shorey, hence Kashyap named the character after the writer.
+Originally, director Rajkumar Santoshi was to make his acting debut by playing the role of the doctor, and writer Abbas Tyrewala was to play the role later given to Shorey, hence Kashyap named the character after the writer.

 Filming

 Most of the filming was done in unique ways.
 In one scene where Abraham and Shorey are seen as teenagers smoking Marijuana, most directors would have used child actors but Kashyap decided instead to alter the appearance of the actors and make them improvise and behave as kids themselves.

-The film was also shot in parts of the Russian Federation, Kazakhstan, Uzbekistan and Siberia, in extremely cold climates with temperatures of minus 25 degrees Celsius (°C), despite this none of the crew members had any problems during the shooting.
+The film was also shot in parts of Russia, Kazakhstan, Uzbekistan and Siberia, in extremely cold climates with temperatures of minus 25 degrees Celsius (°C), despite this none of the crew members had any problems during the shooting.
 During the shooting in Uzbekistan, a Russian actor dressed as a soldier had to chase Abraham.
 After running 200 meters the man collapsed, as the shooting was on high altitudes, there was a lack of oxygen.
 He had to be rushed to the hospital, as he had stopped breathing.